 A gaming PC needs regular maintenance!

-This is a truth that most of us had to learn the hard way, particularly those who started gaming back in the days when they knew close to nothing about computer hardware.
-And whenever we had to face that nasty old-school “blue screen of death”, the culprit was almost certainly overheating.
+This is a truth that most of us had to learn the hard way, particularly those who started gaming back in the days, knowing almost nothing about computer hardware.
+And whenever we had to face that nasty, old-school “blue screen of death,” the culprit was almost certainly overheating.

-Now, it is only natural to be concerned about the well-being of your pricey gaming machine, and the best way to tell if your PC is running unusually hot is to track component temperature via built-in sensors.
+Now, it is only natural to be concerned about the well-being of your expensive gaming machine, and the best way to tell if your PC is unusually hot is to track component temperatures via built-in sensors.

 That is precisely what we will be discussing in this article: how to track your CPU/GPU temperature, what the optimal gaming temperature is, and what the causes of increased temperature might be.